 NATIONAL SPINA BIFIDA AWARENESS MONTH

-National Spina Bifida Awareness Month is an annual designation observed in October.
-Spina Bifida is the most common permanently disabling birth defect in the United States.
-It takes place when a baby is in the womb and the spinal column doesn’t completely close.
+National Spina Bifida Awareness Month shines a spotlight on the most common permanently disabling birth defect in the United States.
+It develops during fetal development and the spinal column doesn’t completely close.
 Every day in the United States, eight babies are born with Spina Bifida or a similar birth defect that affects the brain and spine, according to the Spina Bifida Association.
 There are three different kinds of Spina Bifida: Occult Spinal Dysraphism, Spina Bifida Occulta, and Meningocele.
-While there is no cure for Spina Bifida, there are several treatments that can help manage the impairment and prevent complications.
-Here are some risk factors to be aware of if you’re trying to conceive right now:
+While no cure exists for Spina Bifida, several treatments help manage the impairment and prevent complications.

 - Certain medications.
 Many anti-seizure medications that are taken during pregnancy can cause neural tube defects because they interfere with the body’s ability to use folate and folic acid.

 - Diabetes and obesity.
-If either of these exist pre-pregnancy, your child has a higher risk of being born with Spina Bifida.
+If either of these exists pre-pregnancy, your child has a higher risk of being born with Spina Bifida.

 The Spina Bifida Association founded National Spina Bifida Awareness Month.
-In our research, we were unable to find the year it was founded, but we do know that the campaign slogan changes each year.
+Each year, they create a campaign slogan.
 In 2016, the slogan was #BeyondAllLimits, and communities were encouraged to participate in activities and workshops that showed that those living with Spina Bifida can still get active and have fun with their communities.